James Milligan, MBA

 Anthony Artibello, Co-Founder and CCO of Wild Media Entertainment, is responsible for the development and acquisition of several properties across various mediums, including feature films, scripted television and children’s animation.

-Anthony also writes and oversees development on Wild Media’s external properties; among these being the feature film adaptation of The Dogs (Sheila Dinsmore, co-writer) based on the best selling YA novel by award winning author, Allan Stratton, as well as the animated reboot of the Mighty Mites (Sheila Dinsmore, co-writer) a much-beloved comic strip that first appeared in OWL Magazine in 1976.
+Anthony also writes and oversees development on Wild Media’s external properties; among these being the feature film adaptation of The Dogs based on the best selling YA novel by award winning author, Allan Stratton, as well as the animated reboot of the Mighty Mites (Sheila Rogerson, co-writer) a much-beloved comic strip that first appeared in OWL Magazine in 1976.

 In addition, Anthony has written for a number of animated preschool series, including Max & Ruby (Nick Jr. and Treehouse), Corn & Peg (Nickelodeon) and Jax & Tracker (DHX).